• Skip to primary navigation

 Here is what I do to make this halloumi toast.

 Place a cast-iron skillet over medium-high heat.
 Add one tablespoon of olive oil.
-When the oil is hot but not smoking add your slices of bread and toast on both sides.
-Remove and set aside on a plate.

 Two slices of halloumi cheese on cast iron.

-Add one tablespoon of olive oil to the hot skillet.
 Place the halloumi slices and season with sea salt, freshly ground pepper, and dried oregano (to taste).
-Fry cheese on both sides for one minute total.

 Place the halloumi slices on the bread.
-Add the sliced cherry tomatoes—season with sea salt and freshly ground pepper and more dried oregano to taste.
+Add the sliced cherry tomatoes—season with sea salt and freshly ground pepper, and more dried oregano to taste.
 Add a couple of fresh basil leaves.
 Drizzle a little olive oil and a dash of balsamic on top.
 Enjoy!

 Check out my Greek pantry staples